bbondy/khan-academy-fxos/README.md

 ## Branches

 There are 2 main branches.
-One with AMD module loading (requirejs) and one for CommonJS (using browserify) .
-Master is based on the browserify version but is not currently stable yet.
+One with AMD module loading (requirejs) and one for CommonJS (using webpack) .
+Master is based on the webpack version but is not currently stable yet.

 ## Contribute